-And those fish I’d have to eat just stink!
+And all those fish I’d eat just stink!

 It’s not what I’d enjoy.